Table of Contents

 Autocratic Management Style is best suited for situations that demand quick action and clear direction, such as emergencies or tightly controlled environments.

-2) Persuasive Management Style
+2) Authoritative Management Style

 The Persuasive Management Style is a form of autocratic leadership, but with a difference.
 While the manager still makes all the decisions, they take the time to explain the reasons behind them.
 This helps the team stay informed and understand the thinking behind actions, even if they don’t get to contribute to the final decision.